Hard Skool: Background

 Slash and McKagan left Guns N’ Roses in the late '90s, with Slash and vocalist Axl Rose having a longstanding public feud until repairing their relationship in 2015.
 A year later Slash and McKagan rejoined the band for the record-setting Not in This Lifetime… Tour, with the band stating they intended to make new music.

 The tracks "Absurd" and "Hard Skool" were initially recorded during the Chinese Democracy sessions, although an earlier version of "Hard Skool" might have been written in 1996.
 A snippet of "Hard Skool" was posted online in 2006 under the title "Checkmate".
 In 2008, Rose mentioned that the working title of the song was "Jackie Chan".
 The full version from the Chinese Democracy sessions, under the name "Hard School", leaked in 2019.

 "Hard Skool" was first performed by members of the band at soundcheck before the last concert of the canceled — due to the COVID-19 pandemic — tour on March 14, 2020, and then in August and September 2021.
 It was then released as a single on September 24.
 The track peaked at number 9 on the Billboard Mainstream Rock Airplay chart.
 The official lyric video of the song debuted on Good Morning Football on December 3, 2021.

 The Hard Skool EP was announced on September 25, 2021 and slated for release on February 25, 2022.
 Exclusive to the band's online store, it features live versions of "You're Crazy" and "Don't Cry", songs originally released on 1987's Appetite for Destruction and 1991's Use Your Illusion I, respectively.
 The Hard Skool CD and cassette, as well as the 7-inch single featuring a live version of "Absurd" as B-side, eventually became available earlier than originally announced, on January 28, 2022.
 A second 7-inch vinyl version was released June 2022 to the Nightrain fan club.
 It features "Hard Skool" and a new live version of "Shadow of Your Love".

 Reception

 "Hard Skool" was well received, with several publications describing it as "vintage" Guns N' Roses.
+Ultimate Classic Rock ranked the song second out of the six post-reunion singles, saying "This brisk rocker is the closest GN'R have gotten to their "vintage" sound since reuniting, full of taut riffs, economical solos and blistering vocals.
+It's damn catchy to boot.
+"Hard Skool" isn't perfect.
+Once again, there's a strange production sheen over Rose's vocals, making the gap between the initial recording and contemporary overdubs all the more apparent.
+The official version also cuts the more ambitious elements of the previously circulated demo.
+Nevertheless, it gets points for its catchiness and verve."